 And if he eradicated the fundamentalist government, which he did, I'm not sure that actually matters to Trump anymore, especially when he's getting the other half of the billion.

-I don't know what's going on in Lebanon, but we need to help that situation because if they do lash out in Lebanon, militias, Hezbollah, things like that.
+I don't know what's going on in Lebanon, but we need to help that situation because if they do lash out in Lebanon, militias, Hezbollah, and things like that.

-So you're saying, oh, make people wake up and not be afraid of like being killed and whatever.
+So you're saying, oh, make people wake up and not be afraid of being killed and whatever.

-But like they're constantly being, you know, they're constantly barrages of like rockets, whether it be Hamas or Hezbollah or Iran, that are blowing up in Israel all the time.
+But like, they're constantly being, you know, they're constantly barrages of like rockets, whether it be Hamas or Hezbollah or Iran.

 And then there was the whole attack on October 7th.